ytakefuji/python-novice/README.md

 The goal of "python-novice" is for novice to learn the basic csv file manipulations (read, write, update, columns operations) and to practice basic supervised machine learning including classification and regression.
-Integer, floating point, string, list operations are introduced.
-Data preprocessing, and data augmentation are addressed.
+Integer, floating point, string, and list operations are introduced.
+Data preprocessing, and data augmentation are addressed for machine learning.
 Graph plotting is also described using matplotlib.

 There are Python 2.X and 3.X.
 Python 2.X will be obsolete.
 Therefore, all explanations are based on Python 3.X.